Shop By Category

 If you have a constant and strong urge to urinate, empty your bladder more than eight times a day, or use the bathroom frequently during the night, you may have bladder irritation or overactive bladder.
 Overactive bladder (OAB) is characterized by these intense symptoms and the need to go, even if you’ve just emptied your bladder.

 This challenge is a common one, as over 33 million Americans live with OAB and its symptoms.
-Thankfully, there are many ways to treat overactive bladder.
+Thankfully, there are many ways to treat an overactive bladder.
 One of the easiest ways to treat this is by controlling your diet!

-In this article you will learn the basics of overactive bladder and bladder irritation, which foods to avoid that may irritate your bladder, and how to treat your symptoms so you can get your life back!
+In this article, you will learn the basics of overactive bladder and bladder irritation, which foods to avoid that may irritate your bladder, and how to treat your symptoms so you can get your life back!

-The bladder is the part of our bodies that holds urine.
+The bladder is the part of our body that holds urine.
 It plays an important role in our renal system and helps get rid of waste!
 Your bladder is a balloon-shaped muscle located behind the pelvic bone.
 It can become irritated for a variety of reasons, and this irritation can lead to overactive bladder or even incontinence.

 One cause of this irritation is our diet.
 When we eat and drink, our bodies filter out the leftovers through our renal system.
 Made up of our kidneys, bladder, and urinary tract, this system is responsible for the formation and filtration of solute through our urine.

 However, if you eat certain foods that are more irritating to your bladder, this could result in muscle spasms and false signals that your bladder is full, which is when overactive bladder and even incontinence can occur!